 The Horse – A Sculptural Icon

-21st April – 14th May 2021
+21st Apr 2021 - 14th May 2021

 Spanning 200 years, this selection affords an opportunity to see how sculptural depictions of the horse have evolved – from the masters of the 19th century to contemporary sculptors practising today.
 The horse is a symbol of eternal interest to sculptors, embodying notions of nobility, freedom and vitality.

 Highlights of the exhibition include: Degas’ ‘Thoroughbred Horse Walking’ is one of his most famous subjects; Nic Fiddian- Green’s carving in lapis of his signature ‘horse at water’ sculpture, as seen in monumental scale at Marble Arch, London; Rembrandt Bugatti’s rare Percheron Stallion, which has been displayed in museums around the world; Nichola Theakston ‘Draught Horse’ showing the contemporary drama of a heavy horse, contrasting in style with the famous American Artist Herbert Haseltine’s interpretation.

 The master of masters who clung to nature with all the force and tenacity of a god and dominated everything.
 He was beyond all and outside of all art influences, save nature and the antique.
 He was one of, if not the most isolated artists that ever lived.
 Emphatically original, and the first in the world of that kind of originality, he was himself and himself alone… He is our great glory and we shall have to depend on him in coming generations.’ – Auguste Rodin

 Barye was an artist of enormous complexity, who embodied many overlapping tendencies of his age – Romantic, Neo-Classical, Realist and Orientalist.
 As suggested in Rodin’s fulsome tribute, Barye showed the way for other sculptors both to find new, dynamic interpretations of traditional themes